 Kleptomania symptoms may include:

-- Powerful urges to steal items that you don't need
+- Inability to resist powerful urges to steal items that you don't need

-- Feeling increased tension leading up to the theft
+- Feeling increased tension, anxiety or arousal leading up to the theft

-- Feeling terrible guilt or shame after the theft
+- Feeling terrible guilt, remorse, self-loathing, shame or fear of arrest after the theft

-Unlike typical shoplifters, people with kleptomania don't compulsively steal for personal gain.
-Nor do they steal as a way to exact revenge.
+- Unlike typical shoplifters, people with kleptomania don't compulsively steal for personal gain, on a dare or out of rebellion.
 They steal simply because the urge is so powerful that they can't resist it.
-This urge makes them feel uncomfortably anxious, tense or aroused.
-To soothe these feelings, they steal.

 When to see a doctor